Landmark Case: Underage Drinking & Social Host Liability

 These two landmark cases resulted in Maryland extending civil responsibility beyond the confines of those directly involved in alcohol-related accidents.
 The new drinking status-quo in Maryland supports the notion that party hosts will be held legally accountable for any accidents arising as a result of underage drinking.

 Attorney Fred.
 L Coover, Esquire has been handling civil litigation matters for over 30 years.
 Coover Law Firm, LLC serves clients in Howard County, Maryland and beyond, including Columbia, Ellicott City, Fulton, Elkridge, Clarksville, Glenwood, Glenelg, Sykesville and more.
-Contact us today at (410) 995-1100 to schedule your free 30-minute consultation in our Columbia, Maryland office.
+Contact us today at (410) 995-1100 to schedule your no-risk initial consultation in our Columbia, Maryland office.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.